jonathanstathakis/cms/united_states_and_canada.md

   - climatic
 - require that 85% of the fruit originates from the stated AVA
 - no style requirements
-- single-vineyard requires 95% of the fruit to come from the stated aVA
+- single-vineyard requires 95% of the fruit to come from the stated AVA
 - GI:
   - AVA: 85%
   - state/country: